bombasticSlacks/Aspirant/Game/Star.md

 nav_order: 2
 ---
 ## Star
-Character who specializes in being the center of attention.
+Character who specializes in being the centre of attention.
 Leading, inspiring, telling stories, and performing.

 Stars are:
 * Religious Leaders